The hotel is open for bookings

 Beers and spirits

-The bar stocks a good range of craft gins, malt whiskies and real ales as well as regular beverages.
+The bar stocks a good range of craft gins, malt whiskies and real ales from local breweries and distilleries as well as regular beverages.

 Our wine list features an interesting selection of affordable wines by the bottle as well as 6 whites, 6 reds and 2 roses available by the glass.